of the master design

 The Master Design within current design practices

-We look at our positioning from the perspective of design research, storytelling and new practices, which determine the learning lines of our course.
 Through the design research of our tutors, students and alumni, we show where we stand – they are the living example of our choices.

 New Practices – Specific view of designers on complex questions